mpeeples2008/ArchNetSci/_book/index.md

 ## Download and Install R-Studio{-}

-R-studio is an integrated development environment (IDE) for R, Python, and related programming environments that provides additional features for running and debugging code and data management.
+R-studio is an integrated development environment (IDE) for R, Python, and related programming tools that provides additional features for running and debugging code and data management.
 We see this as essential to working with large and complex R projects.

 In order to install R-Studio: